 Berki had been a slight child.
 His father said he was too weak to look after the cattle, so he sent Berki to Turmi when he was 16 to attend school instead.
 There, Berki met an Ethiopian evangelist named Segui, who told him about Jesus.
 Within a few weeks, he became a Christian.

 Later, when white-skinned missionaries came to Dembayti with Bibles in Amharic (Ethiopia’s official national language), Berki served as their translator since many of his people spoke only Hamer.
-But the missionaries saw few convert to Christianity.
+But the missionaries saw few lives changed.
 People from the nine tribes and languages of the South Omo Valley couldn’t understand why missionaries insisted they abandon their traditional culture and traditional clothing.

 When Berki told his family about his new faith, his father dismissed the notion as part of his education … until Berki refused to eat the goats sacrificed in traditional religious ceremonies.
 Then his parents stopped supporting him financially.
 When the discouraged missionaries returned to Jinka—about a two-hour drive away—Berki went with them out of a desire to follow God and continue his education.

 Low on money, Berki rented a room at a church compound.
 He often lacked enough to eat, eventually developing a stomach ulcer.
 For four months, Berki prayed for God’s healing.

 Lying in bed one night, his stomach burned.
 Berki still isn’t sure whether what he saw next was a dream or a vision.
 He saw a man coming into his room, aiming a large flashlight at his eyes.
 Berki begged the man to rid his body of pain.
 He saw the man snapping on gloves, holding the flashlight steady and cutting into his torso.
 Berki envisioned his heart beating within his open chest.
 After the man pulled and tugged and washed the infected area, he closed the incision and Berki fell asleep.